bpwme/hyperliquid-layout-fix/README.md

-Lighweight Chrome extension for a better Hyperliquid layout
+Lightweight Chrome extension for a better Hyperliquid layout

 ## Installation